rmundra22/Self-Driving-Engineering-Nanodegree/Part 3/README.md

 ----

 ## Step 2: Design and Test a Model Architecture
 > Implemented and tunned a LeNet model that learns to recognize traffic signs.
+It includes two convolutional layers and three fully-connected layers.
 Trained and tested the model on the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
-There are various aspects to consider when thinking about this problem:
+There are various aspects that are considered when thinking about this problem:

 - [x] Neural network architecture (is the network over or underfitting?)
 - [x] Playing around with preprocessing techniques (normalization, rgb to grayscale, etc)